-29 Chanthabuly, Hadxaiphong, Pakngum, Naxaithong, Sanghtong, Sikhottabong, Saithany, Saysettha and Sisattanak.
+&lt;sup>30 Chanthabuly, Hadxaiphong, Pakngum, Naxaithong, Sanghtong, Sikhottabong, Saithany, Saysettha and Sisattanak.

-^{30 67.0%} of the population of the municipality is aged betweeen15-64.
+&lt;sup>31 67.0% of the population of the municipality is 15-64 years of age.

-31 All 15 providers gave information on total capital (presumably comprising liabilities and equity). and savings, 14 on loans, 10 on equity and 11 on profit.
+&lt;sup>32 All 15 providers gave information on total capital (presumably comprising liabilities and equity) and savings, 14 on loans, 10 on equity and 11 on profit.